stanford-centaur/smt-switch/README.md

 First, install the required Python modules:
 ```
-pip install scikit-build Cython pytest
+python3 -m pip install scikit-build Cython pytest
 ```
+If you're building the python bindings in a setting where you don't care too much about runtime speed (e.g. for CI), you can add the option `--install-option="--no-cython-compile"` to the end of the Cython installation command to install it faster.

 Then, to compile python bindings, use the `--python` flag of `configure.sh`.
-The python bindings require [Cython](https://cython.org).
-You can install Cython with `pip`.
-Note that the bindings only support `python3`, so be sure to install the `python3` version: `python3 -m pip install Cython`.
-If you're building the python bindings in a setting where you don't care too much about runtime speed (e.g. for CI), you can add the option `--install-option="--no-cython-compile"` to the end of the Cython installation command to install it faster.
 After configuring with python bindings, run `make` in the build directory as usual.
 The Python extension module will be `build/python/smt_switch/smt_switch*.so`.
 To install this in your python environment, you can run `python3 -m pip install -e ./python` from the `build` directory.

 After installing the bindings, you can test them from the top-level of the repository with:
 ```